Woman testifies Harvey Weinstein rape filled her with guilt – KION546

 In his opening statement, Weinstein attorney Mark Werksman said many of the counts his client is charged with were actually consensual sex that his accusers reframed after he became a lightning rod for the #MeToo movement in 2017.

-But in the case of the woman testifying Tuesday, Weinstein’s attorneys deny that the events in her hotel room happened at all.
-No records, surveillance video or other evidence places Weinstein at the woman’s hotel, Mr. C Beverly Hills, on the night she says she was raped.
+But in the case of the woman testifying Tuesday, Werksman denied that the events in her hotel room happened at all.

-Weinstein attorney Alan Jackson pressed her on this during cross-examination, asking how Weinstein could have learned her room number and been allowed to her door, and why she made no complaints to hotel staff over “this terrible breach of protocol.”

-She answered, “Because of what happened to me.
-Because I didn’t want anybody to know.”

 The woman’s name is not being revealed in court.
 She is being referred to as “Jane Doe 1.”